standard-for-public-code/standard-for-public-code/criteria/style.md

 Following a consistent and coherent style enables contributors in different environments to work together.
 Unifying vocabularies reduces friction in communication between contributors.

-Following a consistent and coherent style enables contributors in different environments to work together.
-Unifying vocabularies reduces friction in communication between contributors.

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST use a coding or writing style guide, either the codebase community's own or an existing one referred to in the codebase.